Non-binding City Policy

 5. Investigate opportunities for a "24-hour City Hall" to provide information by computer access on City activities, services, hearings, and cultural/recreational events.

 i.
-Policy #8 shall be: Energy
+Policy #8 shall be: Energy Supply

 The City shall promote conservation as the energy resource of first choice.
 The City shall also support environmentally acceptable, sustainable energy sources, especially renewable resources such as solar, wind, hydroelectric, geothermal, biomass (wood, farm and municipal waste), cogeneration, and district heating and cooling.